nwhitehead/pybook/README.md

 ## Implementation Notes

+### General

+The interpreter is Pyodide.
+It runs in a web worker thread, so it can block and do all kinds of Pythonic stuff without interfering with the browser UI.
+I had some issues with large module loading, so I hacked dependent module loading and also set the recursion limit appropriately to make the demos work that I want to work (e.g. numpy and matplotlib import needs deep recursion to work).

+The UI is built using VueJS.
+This is my first VueJS project so organization is ongoing.
+I tried to split out components in a logical way.

+### Checkpoints

 Playing around with states.
 A global state is just a dict.
 Can duplicate state with `copy.deepcopy`.
 This seems to work ok.

 One fun thing is that you can create your own classes with a `__deepcopy__` method.
 If that method doesn't actually do the deep copy,